 Makes You Happy

-Physical activities are known to help in the release of a brain chemical known as endorphins whose primary purpose is to create the feeling of happiness and euphoria.
+According to experts, physical activities are known to help in the release of a brain chemical known as endorphins whose primary purpose is to create the feeling of happiness and euphoria.
 It is one the reasons why physical activities are also recommended by doctors in the treatment of mild depression and anxiety, as well.
 It will literally make you feel happy.

 So you are not just positively improving your physical body, but you make yourself happy at the same time, sounds like a win-win situation, right?